nikkilocke/CodeFirstWebFramework/contentFiles/Api.md

 ##### Summary

 Interface to the file system which converts file names into IFileInfo objects, and directory names into IDirectoryInfo objects

 <a name='M-CodeFirstWebFramework-FileSystem-DirectoryInfo-CodeFirstWebFramework-AppModule,System-String-'></a>
-### DirectoryInfo(module,foldername) `method` [#](#M-CodeFirstWebFramework-FileSystem-DirectoryInfo-CodeFirstWebFramework-AppModule,System-String- 'Go To Here') [=](#contents 'Back To Contents')
+### DirectoryInfo(module,foldername) `method`

 ##### Summary